alex-smtv/FreePIE-Joystick-Mapper/README.md

 As I need a sane development environment I decided a long time ago to stop the production of this project and redo it with my own tools from scratch (upcoming project in Rust).
 In the meantime I decided to release the project to the public so anyone can explore it if wanted.

 The project is very well usable (a lot of effort was spent to control errors): I use it myself for my gaming needs as you'll be able to see in the profiles folder.
 However, it is not totally documented and organized as I envisioned it.
-It is foremost meant for people who knows how to handle basic python and can see where I was going on with the design.
+It is foremost meant for people who knows how to handle python and can see where I was going on with the design.

 In summary, **the project is mainly meant for exploration and not for daily usage, unless you can understand how it works**.
 The project is **NOT user friendly if you don't know anything in programming**.